 - Hybrid: This aims to protect against moderate-to-heavy grinding.

 - Hard: This is suitable for heavy-to-severe grinding.

-- Retainer: This is designed to prevent hard grinding and promote teeth retention.
+- Retainer: This aims to prevent hard grinding and promote teeth retention.

-Next, the company sents a mold kit.
-The person takes a mold of their teeth, sends it back, and awaits the delivery of their custom-made mouth guard.
+Next, the company sends a mold kit.
+The person takes a mold of their teeth, sends it back, and awaits the delivery of their custom mouthguard.